 Pay Your Fees

 Always pay your fees.
 If you accidentally overdraft or bounce a check, make it right immediately.
 Don’t wait.
-The longer you wait, the more the fees accumulate, and the more likely it is that the bank will close your account.
+The longer you wait, the more fees accumulate, and the more likely the bank is to close your account.

-If you keep a negative or zero balance, banks have no reason to keep your account open and are likely to close it and report you to the reporting agencies, which may include the credit bureaus.
+If you keep a negative balance, banks have no reason to keep your account open.
+They are likely to close it and report you to ChexSystems and the credit bureaus.

-Because closed accounts remain on your credit report for so long, that seemingly minor detail can take on a greater significance if it’s not approached thoughtfully.
+A closed bank account can haunt you for a long.
+Even a minor offense can take on a greater significance if it’s not approached thoughtfully.
 Credit reports and credit scores play a big role in your ability to borrow money affordably.
 Insurance companies, landlords, and even potential employers often consult them as well.

-If you have a close account, make sure it’s for a reason that isn’t going to hurt you in the future.
+If you have a closed bank account, make sure it’s for a reason that won’t hurt you in the future.
 If you have outstanding fees, or you abused your account, find ways to make it right.